apecloud/kubeblocks/docs/user_docs/instance-template/how-to-use-instance-template.md

 ## Detailed information of instance template

-For each component, multiple instance templates can be defined.
-Template name is configured with `name` field, and must remain unique within the same component.
+- `Name` field: For each component, multiple instance templates can be defined.
+Template name is configured with `Name` field, and must remain unique within the same component.
+- `Replica` field: Each template can set the number of instances rendered based on that template via the `Replicas` field, of which the default value is 1.
+The sum of `Replicas` for all instance templates within the same component must be less than or equal to the `Replicas` value of the component.
+If the number of instances rendered based on the instance templates is less than the total number required by the component, the remaining instances will be rendered using the default template.

+The pattern for the names of instances rendered based on instance templates is `$(cluster name)-$(component name)-$(instance template name)-ordinal`.
+For example, in the above RisingWave cluster, the cluster name is `risingwave`, the component name is `compute`, the instance template name is `instance`, and the number of `Replicas` is 3.
+Therefore, the rendered instance names are: risingwave-compute-instance-0, risingwave-compute-instance-1, risingwave-compute-instance-2.

+Instance templates can be used during cluster creation and can be updated during operations period.
+Specifically, this includes adding, deleting, or updating instance templates.
+Updating instance templates may update, delete, or reconstruct instances.
+You are recommended to carefully evaluate whether the final changes meet expectations before performing updates.

+### Annotations
+### Labels
+### Image
+### NodeName
+### NodeSelector
+### Tolerations
+### RuntimeClassName
+### Resources
+### Env
+### Volumes
+### VolumeMounts
+### VolumeClaimTemplates